-- (1) Applications for the admission of Securities or Units in a Listed Fund to an Official List must be made by the issuer of such Investments, or by a third party on behalf of and with the consent of the issuer of such Investments. - (2) An Authorised Investment Exchange must, before granting admission of any Securities or Units in a Listed Fund to an Official List maintained by it: - (a) be satisfied that the applicable requirements, including those in its Listing Rules, have been or will be fully complied with in respect of those Investments; and - (b) comply with the requirements relating to notification to the AFSA in (4) and (5). - (3) An Authorised Investment Exchange must notify an applicant in writing of its decision in relation to the application for admission of Securities or Units in a Listed Fund to its Official List.
+- (1) Applications for the admission of Securities or Units in a Listed Fund to an Official List must be made by the issuer of such Investments, or by a third party on behalf of and with the consent of the issuer of such Investments. - (2) An Authorised Investment Exchange must, before granting admission of any Securities or Units in a Listed Fund to an Official List maintained by it: - (a) be satisfied that the applicable requirements, including those in its Listing Rules, have been or will be fully complied with in respect of those Investments; and - (b) comply with the requirements relating to notification to the AFSA in (4) and (5). - (3) An Authorised Investment Exchange must notify an applicant in writing of its decision in relation to the application for admission of Securities or Units in a Listed Fund to its Official List. - (4) Subject to (5), an Authorised Investment Exchange must provide the AFSA with the following information in connection with an admission of Securities (other than (i) Exempt Securities or (ii) Equity Securities in connection with Pre-IPO Listings) or Units in a Listed Fund to its Official List:

-- (4) Subject to (5), at least 5 business days prior to an admission of Securities (other than (i) Exempt Securities or (ii) Equity Securities in connection with Pre-IPO Listings) or Units in a Listed Fund to its Official List, an Authorised Investment Exchange must provide the AFSA with notice of the decision and include the following information in the notification: - (a) a copy of the listing application; - (b) a copy of the assessment of the listing application carried out by the Exchange; and - (c) any information requested by the AFSA. - (4-1) Subject to (5), at least 2 business days prior to an admission of Exempt Securities to its Official List or Equity Securities to its Official List under the sub-heading "Pre-IPO Listings", an Authorised Investment Exchange must provide the AFSA with notice of the decision and include the information specified in (4) above. - (5) An Authorised Investment Exchange must immediately notify the AFSA of any decision to suspend, restore from suspension or de-list any Securities or Units in a Listed Fund from its Official List and the reasons for the decision.
+- (a) a copy of the listing application and supporting documents (if applicable) at least 10 business days before the admission; - (b) a copy of the assessment of the listing application carried out by the Exchange together with a notice of its decision in relation to the listing application at least 5 business days before the admission; and - (c) any information requested by the AFSA. - (4-1) Subject to (5), an Authorised Investment Exchange must provide the AFSA with the following information in connection with an admission of Exempt Securities to its Official List or Equity Securities to its Official List under the sub-heading "Pre-IPO Listings": - (a) a copy of the listing application and supporting documents (if applicable) at least 5 business days before the admission; - (b) a copy of the assessment of the listing application carried out by the Exchange together with a notice of its decision in relation to the listing application at least 2 business days before the admission; and - (c) any information requested by the AFSA. - (5) An Authorised Investment Exchange must immediately notify the AFSA of any decision to suspend, restore from suspension or de-list any Securities or Units in a Listed Fund from its Official List and the reasons for the decision.

 3.6.6.
-Undertaking to comply with AFSA rules
+Undertaking to comply with AIFC rules